tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-1.md

 ## V. Evaluation / Rubric

 - Grade weight is 2 HW assignments
+- Late submission will not be accepted without prior approval
 - Rubric (out of 10 points):
   - (-5) points for each missing web component, not using Bulma, missing HTML files
   - (-2) if the hamburger menu and/or navigation system do not function properly